 Open and frequent communication with parents and families is key to each student’s success.
-Parents and guardians are always welcome to take advantage of the Director of College Counseling’s expertise by whatever means work best for them - meetings, phone calls, text messages and emails are all important ways to stay in touch.
-This individualized and detailed college counseling process brings its own satisfying reward as many find the process almost as enriching as the final choice of college itself.
+Parents and guardians are always welcome to take advantage of the Director of College Counseling’s expertise by whatever means is most comfortable – meetings, phone calls, text messages and email are all frequently used ways to stay in touch.
+This individualized and detailed college counseling process brings its own satisfying reward as many find the process enriching.

-Each October, all students are encouraged to attend the annual college fair on The Gregory School campus at which they are typically able to meet admissions representatives from a hundred or more colleges and universities.
-Students at every grade level are expected to take advantage of this unique opportunity.
-In addition, in order to effectively prepare students for later testing experiences, all tenth and eleventh graders take the PSAT/NMSQT (preliminary SAT and National Merit Scholarship Qualifying Test).
+Each October, all students are encouraged to attend the annual college fair at The Gregory School where they are able to meet with admissions representatives from typically one hundred or more colleges and universities.
+In order to effectively prepare students for later test experiences, all tenth and eleventh graders take the PSAT when all juniors enter the National Merit Scholarship contest.

-The college search and selection process begins in earnest in December of junior year, when students and their families meet with the Director of College Counseling as a group and get started on sharing information that is critical to the next steps in the process.
-Each junior and individual parent/guardian is provided access to Naviance Succeed/Family Connection, an internet-based program,that helps to guide students and track their progress through the search and application process.
+The college search and selection process begins in earnest in January of junior year when students and their families meet with the Director of College Counseling as a group and get started on sharing information that is critical to the next steps in the process.
+Each junior and individual parent/guardian is provided access to Naviance Succeed/Family Connection, an internet-based program that helps guide students, collects important documents, submits credentials electronically to colleges, and tracks submissions.

-In late winter and early spring, juniors and their families meet individually with the Director of College Counseling to discuss plans, goals, and expectations going forward.
-Over time they explore educational and career interests, create resumés, learn about different types of colleges and college environments, and discuss every element of the application process, including interviewing, standardized testing, and the components of an application.
-Most students leave for summer break with a short list of colleges and universities in which they are interested and many use that time to visit campuses across the US and around the world.
+In late winter and early spring, juniors and their families are encouraged to meet individually with the Director of College Counseling to discuss goals, plans and expectations going forward.
+Over time juniors explore educational and career interests, create resumes, learn about different types of colleges, about college environments, and about the application process.
+Subsequent meetings may address the components of the application as well as scholarship opportunities.

-In fall seniors meet with the Director of College Counseling in a classroom format for the entire first quarter of the year.
-They will typically spend approximately two-and-a-half hours each week working on completing the applications themselves and working to perfect any essays or short answers for schools that require them.
-Most students will have completed their college applications by mid-October, which frees them up to focus their efforts on the critically important academic demands of their final fall in high school
+In fall, the seniors meet with the Director of College Counseling twice each rotation in a classroom format throughout the first quarter.
+They typically spend the two and one-half hours each week to work on applications, to polish essays, and to seek scholarship opportunities.
+Most students will finish their applications by the end of the first quarter/ first semester which frees them to focus on the critically important demands of senior year academic classes.

-The college counselor’s door is always open, and support is available to every family until each senior has completed their application process and decided where they are going to go the following year.
+The college counselor’s door is always open.
+Support is available to every student, every family through graduation and the years following matriculation.